-This year’s finalist programmes include: a community-based education initiative for migrant and asylum-seekers in South Tel Aviv, Israel, aimed at equipping its members to better self-advocate for their rights; comprehensive employment support and job matching for refugees in Greater London and surrounding counties, UK; leadership training for unaccompanied minor asylum seekers through peer-teaching in the orchestra in Göteborg, Gävle and Alingsås, Sweden; self-managed savings clusters for people without access to formal financial services in eight of Ecuador’s 24 provinces; a prize-winning robotics team called Team Hope, established as part of a science, technology, engineering and mathematics (STEM-based) training course for Syrian refugees in Bekaa, Lebanon; distribution of locally-developed financial products, services and training programs for the 20,000 refugee households in west central Uganda’s Nakivale and Kiryandongo settlements; training for distribution and maintenance of portable solar-powered refrigeration in the Kakuma refugee camp, Kenya; India’s first and only refugee law centre, which has brought about changed management processes for asylum-seekers in New Delhi; support for community-sponsored refugee resettlement to the UK; and a safe space for unaccompanied youths in Athens, Greece.
+This year’s finalist programmes included: a community-based education initiative for migrant and asylum-seekers in South Tel Aviv, Israel, aimed at equipping its members to better self-advocate for their rights; comprehensive employment support and job matching for refugees in Greater London and surrounding counties, UK; leadership training for unaccompanied minor asylum seekers through peer-teaching in the orchestra in Göteborg, Gävle and Alingsås, Sweden; self-managed savings clusters for people without access to formal financial services in eight of Ecuador’s 24 provinces; a prize-winning robotics team called Team Hope, established as part of a science, technology, engineering and mathematics (STEM-based) training course for Syrian refugees in Bekaa, Lebanon; distribution of locally-developed financial products, services and training programs for the 20,000 refugee households in west central Uganda’s Nakivale and Kiryandongo settlements; training for distribution and maintenance of portable solar-powered refrigeration in the Kakuma refugee camp, Kenya; India’s first and only refugee law centre, which has brought about changed management processes for asylum-seekers in New Delhi; support for community-sponsored refugee resettlement to the UK; and a safe space for unaccompanied youths in Athens, Greece.

 The four annual prizes are open to projects or programmes focused on displaced people/refugee self-reliance anywhere in the world.